Increedible/Incredicode/README.md

 # Incredicode
 Very nice encryption and decryption algorithm to turn garbage into letters.

-This is the source code of https://lucascodes.com/encryption/, an algorithm to turn words into gibberish and back.
+This is the source code of https://lucascodes.com/encryption/ [inactive], an algorithm to turn words into gibberish and back.

 **Usage**
 Once Ran, the program will want a: